 Sunset is the regular assessment of the continuing need for a state agency or program to exist.
 Sunset starts with the basic question: Do the agency’s functions continue to be needed?
 The Sunset process works by setting an automatic termination date on which an agency will be abolished unless a bill is passed to continue it.

 The TABC Sunset process runs from September 1, 2017 through the 86th Legislative Session (2019).

 Texas Commission on Environmental Quality (TCEQ)

 Legislative Action Day – March 27, 2017

-This is a bi-annual event held at the State Capitol during the Texas Legislative Session.
+This is a bi-annual event, held at the State Capitol during the Texas Legislative Session, welcomed over 250 guests.
 The event brings together members of the Texas House and Texas Senate, senior staff, Texas wineries, educational institutions, and the Texas Department of Agriculture for an evening of Viticulture and Enology Education and Wine Tasting.

 Senator Jane Nelson and TWGGA host the event where Texas wine is sampled and information discussed.

-The day begins with a briefing lunch at The Austin Club (110 E. 9th Street, Austin) at 11:00 am.
-After lunch, Texas wine and grape industry representatives converge on the State Capitol to visit with their respective legislators.
-Attendees should plan to set appointments between 2:00 and 5:00 pm.
+The day began with a briefing lunch at The Austin Club (110 E. 9th Street, Austin) at 11:00 am.
+After lunch, Texas wine and grape industry representatives converged on the State Capitol to visit with their respective legislators.